RetroDECK/ES-DE/USERGUIDE-DEV.md

 sudo dnf install ./emulationstation-de-1.0.0-x64.rpm
 ```

-Note that this requires the RPM Fusion repository as there's a dependency on VLC, which is not part of the standard operating system repo.
-See [INSTALL-DEV.md](INSTALL-DEV.md#building-on-unix) for details on how to add this.

 **Installing on macOS and Windows**

 There's not really much to say about these operating systems, just install ES-DE as you would any other application.
 On maCOS it's via the .dmg drag-and-drop installer, and on Windows it's just a normal application installer.